MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example removes the leading and trailing whitespace from the string " Hello World  ":
+This example removes the leading and trailing whitespace from the string **" Hello World  "**:

 ```
 trim(' Hello World  ')
 ```

-And returns the result **Hello World**
+And returns the trimmed result **Hello World**.

 <a name="union"></a>